2017 has had its share of beauty trends, and they just keep rolling on in.

 This will take anywhere from five to 20 minutes to absorb, depending on your skin type.

-If you’re looking for a natural remedy for acne, castor oil may be just what you need.
+If you’re looking for a natural remedy for acne, castor oil might be a solution for you.

-With the ability to penetrate the skin deeply and target blemish causes, it doesn’t clog pores and helps cleanse the skin.
+With the ability to penetrate the skin deeply and fight bacteria, it doesn’t clog pores and helps cleanse the skin.

-If you’re still not sold, keep in mind that castor oil can also soothe dry lips.
+Keep in mind that castor oil can also soothe dry lips, too.

 Constantly applying lip balm is a nuisance, but just a few small drops on your lip before bed can do the trick.
 Hello, hydration!